MNitin-Reddy/Content-Based-Recommendation-System-using-Deep-Learning/README.md

 # Content-Based Recommendation System Using Deep Learning

-This project implements a content-based filtering recommender system for movies using a neural network.
-The goal is to predict user ratings for movies based on user preferences and movie features, leveraging deep learning techniques.
+Using a neural network, this project implements a content-based filtering recommender system for movies.
+The goal is to predict movie ratings based on user preferences and movie features, leveraging deep learning techniques.

 ## Table of Contents
 1. [Overview](#overview)